-The Pension Code requires the CTA to contribute 12 percent of pay, less up to a 6 percent credit for debt service paid on the bonds used to fund the Plan; employees are required to pay 6 percent of pay.
+Source: January 1, 2022 Actuarial Valuation Report. are required to pay 6 percent of pay.
 If the funded ratio is projected to decline below 60 percent prior to 2040, the Pension Code requires the CTA to pay two-thirds and employees to pay one-third of the required contribution.

-The funded ratio of the Plan remained under 60 percent in the January 1, 2021 Actuarial Valuation.
+The funded ratio of the Plan remained under 60 percent in the January 1, 2022 Actuarial Valuation.
 However, the Plan's actuary determined that there was not a need to increase contribution rates.
-For 2021, the employer contribution rate was 20.647 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 13.324 percent.
-These rates continue to result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2021 (i.e., by 2031).
+For 2022, the employer contribution rate was 20.647 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 13.324 percent.
+These rates continue to result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2022 (i.e., by 2032).